 June brings a rainbow of events for Pride Month to Boystown

-Both the pride parade and the annual street festival return to Boystown.
-Scheduled for June 22-23, Chicago Pride Fest takes over North Halsted Street every year, turning Boystown into a huge LGBT celebration with four entertainment stages.
+Both the pride parade and the annual street festival will stay in Boystown.
+Scheduled for June 18-19, Chicago Pride Fest takes over North Halsted Street from Addison to Grace every year, turning Boystown into a LGBT celebration with three entertainment stages.

 The festival, which is the weekend prior to the annual Chicago Pride Parade, brings together tens of thousands of LGBT supporters annually.
 It runs from 11 a.m. to 10 p.m. down North Halsted Street from Addison to Grace.
 Organizers suggest a $10 donation upon entering.